 The mystery of Sir Barton’s three-year-old season will always be confusing to fans of horse racing.
 It is almost as if the horse was destined to shine just long enough to create a legacy.
 That legacy has now turned into one of the toughest contests in all of sports.
 Just 11 horses since 1919 have duplicated Sir Barton’s feat.
 That is roughly an average of one Triple Crown winner every ten years, although it was more that 30 years between the victories of Affirmed and American Pharoah.

 Did you know that you can watch and wager on horses competing for the Triple Crown right from the comfort of your own home?
-Just create an account with one of our recommended race books and you will receive a nice welcome bonus, free past performances, and more.
+Just create an account with one of our recommended race books to bet on horses.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
+You will receive a nice welcome bonus, free past performances, and more.